mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

 Hello I would like to implement keyboard mouse handler in my esp32-s3 micro controller.

+Please use these core libraries USB.h, USBHIDMouse.h and USBHIDKeyboard.h

 Please assume the code base already has wifi connectivity.

 All of my code uses the following pattern.
 Can you provide example following same pattern as below?